ecupak/BlockLetterMaker/README.md

+## Summary
+Turns text ino a "blockified" message.

+Runs in Excel.

+## Usage
-Enter the text you want to 'blockify' in merged cell I1.

-Press the "Generate Text" button.
+Enter your text in merged cell I1.
+Then, press the "Generate Text" button.

-Enjoy your blockified message.